dkniffin/dummy-qa/README.md

 ## Editor Setup

-Below are a few add-ons for Atom that will be beneficial when writing your tests:
+Below are a few add-ons for Atom (if you prefer Atom) that will be beneficial when writing your tests:

 - <a href="https://atom.io/packages/atom-beautify">Atom-Beautify</a>
 - <a href="https://atom.io/packages/auto-detect-indentation">Auto-Detect-Indentation</a>